 You'll find the exact measurements in the recipe card, but here's a closer look at a few of the ingredients and why I use them.

-👩🏻🍳How to Make Waldorf Salad
+How to Make Waldorf Salad Without Mayo

 You can find the complete printable recipe with measurements below, but for now, here's a quick overview of how it goes:

-5. In another bowl, mix water and lemon juice; add thinly sliced apple, then cut into strips and combine with celery.
+2. Slice and Prepare the Fresh Base: Thinly slice the celery into strips and place it in a large bowl.
+In another bowl, mix the water and lemon juice, add the thinly sliced apple, then cut it into strips and add it to the celery.

-7. Toss the celery and apple with the dressing, then refrigerate for at least 30 minutes.
+3. Make the Creamy Dressing and Combine: In a separate bowl, mix the yogurt, crème fraîche, white pepper, and lemon juice until smooth.
+Toss the celery and apple with the dressing, then refrigerate for at least 30 minutes.

 - Swap the Yogurt-Crème Fraîche Combo: Sometimes I use sour cream or even a bit of mayo with Greek yogurt if I'm out of crème fraîche; it still turns out creamy and balanced.